Aayush19/JS-Coding-Questions/ReactNativeInterviewQues.md

-MOM of speridian
+MOM of speridian (max 30 min)
+Interviewer:- Danish
 1. Introduction
+2. Few questions from projects that I've done majorly on the bridging concept, how it is created and how do we access nativeModule functions in the React Native
-2. Explain Virtual Dom and its working
+3. Explain Virtual Dom and its working
-3. React Native Threads
+4. React Native Threads
-4. What are Class Components and Functional Components?
+5. What are Class Components and Functional Components?
 When to use them?
-5. Lifecycle method of Class Component
+6. Lifecycle method of Class Component
+7. What is bridging
-6. Redux and its component
+8. Redux and its component?
+Why and When do we need to use redux?
-7. useMemo, useCallBack
+9. useMemo, useCallBack
-8. What is an event loop?
+10. What is an event loop?
-9. what is null and undefined
+11. what is null and undefined
-10. Explain let, var and Const.
+12. Explain let, var and Const.
-11. Explain typeOf.
+13. Explain typeOf.
-12. difference between arrow function and normal function
+14. difference between arrow function and normal function

 JS Questions